 If you are in an auto accident and you’re injured, you need to make a claim so that you can be compensated for your medical bills, any lost wages, and your pain and suffering.
 Even if you are a passenger in a car with a friend or family member, you can make a claim.
 Don’t let the fact that a friend or family member is liable deter you from making a claim.
 Sometimes people worry about how this will affect the at-fault party financially.
 Remember that when you make a claim against someone, insurance is what pays and insurance is designed to protect the personal assets of the policyholder.
 In other words, you don’t have to feel bad about making a claim.
 If you need help, consider speaking to a NYC personal injury lawyer to help you.

 It is important to know that your claim against an insurance company is subject to policy limits.
 If your damages exceed the amount of coverage available or if there are numerous injured parties, you may not be able to collect the entire amount of your damages.
 In cases such as these, it may be necessary to look to any underinsured coverage you might have on your policy.
 This can assist with paying your damages if there is not enough coverage otherwise.
+If you need a new car lease, tech startups like Zooomr can help you get a new NYC car lease without headaches.

 Finally, in the event the car you are riding in is an uninsured vehicle, you should check your own policy to see whether or not you have uninsured coverage.
 This is coverage of your own that is designed to protect you if other drivers and auto owners have failed to have liability coverage in force.